prashantevolvus/crux/README.md

 3) Apache Webserver

 ### Installing
 No installation required just copy the files.
+(We are working on this.)
 Change database setting in db_conf.php and that's it.